sachasayan/minstrel/mock-projects/Western 3.md

 "Then you've made your choice," Barlow said, his hand dropping to his holster.
 "Draw, Stranger."

 The air crackled with anticipation as The Stranger and Sheriff Barlow faced off.
-The fate of Redemption hung in the balance, poised on the edge of a gunfight.,
+The fate of Redemption hung in the balance, poised on the edge of a gunfight.
-----Chapter-6.md
+----Chapter-6
 # Chapter 6: A Gunfight Erupts in the Town

 The tension that had been building finally snapped.
 Sheriff Barlow, with a sneer, drew his revolver.
 The Stranger mirrored him, the movement fluid and deadly.
 The morning air was shattered by the roar of gunfire.